 Starting Line: Can You Hear Me Now?

-The page (actually whatever screen you’re engaging as its surrogate) is an odd thing.
-It marks our separation: you are not here as I write; I am not there as you read.
-Yet it also partly bridges this separation—I place this whittled digital stick in the notch of this electronic tree on the chance that you might, as you walk along the trail, look up, notice it, and think about the odd pine bird that implies singing but doesn’t actually sing, except in my mind as I am carving and perhaps yours as you finger the knifed marks.
+The page (actually the screen you’re engaging as its surrogate) is a curious thing.
+It marks our separation.
+You are not here as I write this; I am not there as you read it.
+Yet it also links our separations: I place this whittled digital stick in the notch of an electronic tree on the chance that you might notice it as you hike along the trail, then think about the odd pine bird that implies singing but doesn’t actually sing (except in my mind as I carve it and perhaps yours as you finger the knifed marks).